Skip to content

 Target

-When setting up an enricher the first thing to determine is what kind of products the enricher should affect.
-Think of target as a filter that ensures that the enricher only affects products that is meant to be enriched.
+When setting up an enricher, the first thing to determine is what kind of products the enricher should affect.
+Think of the target as a filter that ensures the enricher only affects products that are meant to be enriched.

 This is especially relevant during automatic enrichment based on product's primary category placement where we don't control exactly which products the enricher is told to enrich.